China September FDI recovers on month but still down 1.4 percent for the year

 Beijing has struggled to prevent currency speculators from using simulated trade between Hong Kong and bonded customs zones using metals or lightweight items such integrated circuits to get more yuan on hand, circumventing controls on capital flows.

-Such flows have been repeatedly blamed for producing mysterious spikes in exports even while trade with other Asian neighbours has fallen.
+Such flows have been repeatedly blamed for producing mysterious spikes in exports even while trade with other Asian neighbors has fallen.

 MORE FDI TO SERVICES